 If you’re wondering how to make an animated GIF, here’s a list of animated GIF examples I’ve put together for you.
 You’ll find a detailed explanation of the process for each GIF so that you can better understand how it’s done and help you create one for yourself as soon as you finish reading this post.

-Here’s a step by step video on how to create an animated GIF for your email marketing campaigns with Creatopy:
+Here’s a step by step video on how to create an amazing animated GIF for your email marketing campaigns with Creatopy:

 1. Chewy’s cute little kitty moving its whiskers in delight

 Chewy, an online pet food store, sent a sales email to promote their 4 most popular cat food brands.
 In it, they featured this sweet animated GIF.
 So touching!
 As a cat owner, I can testify: watching a cat’s facial expressions is heart-melting.
 So, good job, Chewy, for finding this great insight!

 If you’d like to create a similar GIF to surprise your customers, here’s how: